Maria of Serbia, Marchioness of Montferrat

-She was daughter of despot Stefan Branković of Serbia and Angelina, despotess of Serbia.
+She was daughter of despot Stefan Branković of Serbia and the Albanian Princess Angjelina Arianiti.
 In 1485, she married Boniface III, Marquess of Montferrat.

 Biography

-Since 1459, when Serbia fell under Ottoman rule, Maria′s father, Despot Stefan Branković, was living in exile, mainly in northern Italy, where Maria was born in 1466.
-In 1485, she was married to Boniface III Palaiologos, marquess of Montferrat, who fell ill in 1493, and Maria became regent.
+Since 1459, when Serbia fell under Ottoman rule, Maria's father, Despot Stefan Branković, was living in exile, mainly in northern Italy, where Maria was born in 1466.
+In 1485, she married Boniface III Palaiologos, marquess of Montferrat, who fell ill in 1493, and Maria became regent.
 Boniface died in 1494, and his widow continued to act as regent since their sons were still minor.
 Maria died in 1495.

 Maria and Boniface had two sons: William IX (1486-1518), who became Marquess of Montferrat between 1494 and 1518, and John George (1488-1533) who became the last Marquess of Montferrat, between 1530 and 1533.